parse-community/node-apn/doc/provider.markdown

 An array of device tokens to which the notification was successfully sent and accepted by Apple.

-Being `sent` does **not** guaranteed the notification will be _delivered_, other unpredictable factors - including whether the device is reachable - can ultimately prevent delivery.
+Being `sent` does **not** guarantee the notification will be _delivered_, other unpredictable factors - including whether the device is reachable - can ultimately prevent delivery.

 #### failed